couleurm/ddl/README.md

     6: if it was opened in a new tab, `window.close()`

-If you're familiar with scoop package names you can just do http://couleurm.github.io/ddl/curl and magic!

 If you're familiar with scoop package names you can just do http://couleurm.github.io/ddl/curl and magic! (though it's intended to be used in hyperlinks with `ref="_blank"`)